gumaerc-testorg/18.117-spring-2005/content/pages/syllabus.md

 There are five segments in this course, each involving about 6 to 8 lectures.

-1. Complex variable theory on open subsets of Cn.
+1. Complex variable theory on open subsets of C{{< sup "n" >}}.
 Hartog, simply pseudoconvex domains, inhomogeneous C. R.
 2. Theory of complex manifolds, Kaehler manifolds.
 3. Basic theorems about elliptic operators, pseudo-differential operators.
 4. Hodge Theory on Kaehler manifolds.